uchicago-llm-course/spring2026-projects/andrewren/blog_02.md

-# Week 2: Finding the Ceiling and Understanding the Gap (Apr 17, 2026)
+# Finding the Ceiling and Understanding the Gap (Apr 17, 2026)

 ## Recap